 - Generate and test hypotheses based on empirical observations.

 Equity and Social Justice includes American Ethnic Studies, Gender & Women's Studies, and Multicultural Studies.
 Equity has to do with everyone, regardless of race, social class, and gender, having access to fair and equal treatment under the law.
 Social Justice extends the concept of equity to include human rights as part of the social contract.

-The Global Pathways Program at SCC provides students with rich experience to broaden and deepen their understanding of today's global community.
+The Global Pathways Program provides students with rich experience to broaden and deepen their understanding of today's global community.

-The Honors Program at SCC is designed to offer a challenging curriculum for students planning to transfer to four-year institutions of higher learning or who simply wish to deepen their college experience.
+The Honors College is designed to offer a challenging curriculum for students planning to transfer to four-year institutions of higher learning or who simply wish to deepen their college experience.